 Environmental, social, and governance (ESG) factors are increasingly important to investors and stakeholders who want to invest in companies that demonstrate responsible and sustainable practices.

-However, some companies may engage in fraudulent practices related to their ESG practices, such as misrepresenting their sustainability practices, social impact, or corporate governance to make them seem more responsible and sustainable than they actually are.
 If you are aware of ESG fraud or regulatory violations happening at your company, you have the right to anonymously and confidentially report your concerns to the SEC and qualify for large financial rewards, if your information holds the wrongdoer’s accountable.

 The U.S. Securities and Exchange Commission (SEC) has increased enforcement efforts against ESG-related misconduct.
 Through the SEC Whistleblower Program, qualified whistleblowers, individuals who voluntarily report original information that leads to a successful enforcement action, are entitled to monetary awards and anti-retaliation protections.
 Examples of enforcement actions taken by the SEC are set forth in the below list.